matthew-brett/delocate/README.rst

     delocate-wheel scipy-0.14.0b1-cp33-cp33m-macosx_10_6_intel.whl

-delocate has made a new directory ``.dylibs`` with copied of the dependencies that are outside the OSX system trees::
+delocate has made a new directory ``.dylibs`` with copies of the dependencies that are outside the OSX system trees::

     unzip scipy-0.14.0b1-cp33-cp33m-macosx_10_6_intel.whl